hilow2341/WeatherDashboard/README.md

 Orange - UVI under 8 (6-7), protection advised.
 Red - UVI under 11 (8-10), protection strongly advised.
 Purple - UVI 11+, protection strongly advised.

+## Resources
+This page was built using the API created and provided by Open Weather.
+It uses their APIs for current weather, 5 day / 3 hour weather forecast, and UV Index.